Has Ancelotti overlooked rotation at Real Madrid?

 But, has there been any drop-off?

-Let's take a look at Madrid's most-used attackers in LaLiga this season, starting with Benzema.
+Let's take a look at Madrid's most-used attackers in LaLiga this term, starting with Benzema.

 There's an argument that his game time should have been managed better as well.
 Prior to the start of November, he completed the full 90 minutes of eight of Madrid's 10 league games – he clocked up 80 and 88 minutes in the other two.